 - Town Meeting, Town Elections, and Town Department and Board meetings

-- Non-revenue generating programs run by organizations with a special affiliation to the Hopkinton Public Schools, so-recognized by the Superintendent and/or his/her designee
+- Non-revenue generating programs run by organizations with a special affiliation to the Hopkinton Public Schools, so-recognized by the Superintendent and/or his/her/their designee

 Group II – Programs run by school support organizations, which generate revenue

-- Revenue-generating programs run by organizations with a special affiliation to the Hopkinton Public Schools, so-recognized by the Superintendent and/or his/her designee
+- Revenue-generating programs run by organizations with a special affiliation to the Hopkinton Public Schools, so-recognized by the Superintendent and/or his/her/their designee

 Group III – Programs run by Town Departments and Hopkinton Public Schools-Affiliated Groups